Toliak/git-for-archived-data/README.md

 # How to use

-1. Run `npx git-archive-data -a init` to initialize the project.
+1. Run `npx git-for-archived-data -a init` to initialize the project.

 This step creates two files: